Uni-Fusion: Universal Continuous Mapping: Universal Continuous Mapping

 \subsection{Surface Property Fields}

-The previous surface mapping (\cref{sec:surface_mapping}) can be considered as a special case of this Surface Property Mapping.
-But the two mappings actually do not handling in the same space.
-More precisely for implementation, we do not derive the SurfaceMap class from PropertyMap.
-Instead, as shown in \cref{fig:inherit}, we further introduce a BaseMap to perform the common operations and let them operate specificly on local map construction and visualization, e.g., meshing and coloring.
+The previous surface mapping approach discussed in~\cref{sec:surface_mapping} can be viewed as a special case of surface property mapping.
+However, it is important to note that these two mappings operate in different spaces.
+Specifically, in our implementation, we do not derive the SurfaceMap class from PropertyMap.
+Instead, we introduce a BaseMap that performs common operations and allows them to be specific to local map construction and visualization, e.g., meshing and coloring.

 We introduce the more general mapping of surface properties.
-Since the points are all on zero-level in signed distance fields, the PropertyMap naturally handles in a subspace of $\mathbb R^3$, the surface $\mathcal{S}$.
-A surface property in this paper could be any properties for each point, such as color, infrared, and etc. They only differ on $\V y$ in~\cref{fig:encoder} with dimension $c$.
+Since all points lie on the zero level of the signed distance fields, the PropertyMap naturally operates within a subspace of $\mathbb R^3$, the surface $\mathcal{S}$.
+A surface property in this context refers to any property associated with each point, such as color, infrared values, and so on.
+These properties are represented by the $\V y$ value in the encoder diagram shown in~\cref{fig:encoder}, with a dimensionality of $c$.